jamesmcarthur-3999/solar-system-physics-simulator/README.md

 ### Can I use this for educational purposes?
 Yes, the simulator is designed for educational use and is freely available under the MIT license.

+### How do I report bugs or request features?
+Please submit issues on the GitHub repository with detailed information about bugs or feature requests.

 ## License